microsoft/powercat-automation-kit/site/content/en-gb/features/scheduler.md

 To resolve this issue, you can take the following steps:

 - Verify the connection reference: Check the connection reference provided in the code or configuration and ensure that it is valid and correct.

+- Delete existing connections and recreate: If the Flow Checker warns that a connection reference is not used use the flow checker to delete existing connection.
+Recreate connection reference to the Machine or Machine group.

 ## Notes